The main panel in Grafana is simply named Graph. It provides a very rich set of graphing options.

 - Clicking the title for a panel exposes a menu.
 The

 editoption opens additional configuration options for the panel.

 - Click to open color & axis selection.

 - Click to only show this series.
 Shift/Ctrl + click to hide series.

 The general tab allows customization of a panel’s appearance and menu options.

-- Title - The panel title on the dashboard
+- Title - The panel title of the dashboard, displayed at the top.

 Drilldown / detail link